Matt-Stypulkoski/qiskit-chemistry/README.md

 all included in the Qiskit Aqua repository.

-If you installed Qiskit Aqua and Qiskit Chemistry as part of the [Qiskit 0.10 PyPi installation](https://pypi.org/project/qiskit/), no changes are necessary for now.
+If you installed Qiskit Aqua and Qiskit Chemistry as part of the [Qiskit 0.10 PyPi installation](https://pypi.org/project/qiskit/), you can skip Points 1. through 4. below, and go straigjt to
+Point 5.

 If you installed Qiskit Chemistry from source, and you want to update your installation to keep up with the latest research enhancements, you must follow these steps: